 Price your products

 Trying out new sales channels is a good time to revisit your pricing strategy.
 When thinking about how to price your products, you want to ensure your prices are competitive, keep you profitable, and help shoppers feel like they’re getting value out of their purchase.
-There are also some considerations when pricing items online vs. in-store.
+There are also some considerations when pricing items online vs. in-store and pricing for eCommerce.

 Here are a few pricing strategies to look into:

 Cost-plus pricing: This is when you calculate your costs (things like overhead, materials, labor) and then add the profit you want to make.
 This strategy can work, but it doesn’t address factors like supply and demand, competition, and your brand.

 Market penetration pricing: This is a short-term strategy to consider when you enter a new market with an in-demand product, and it aims to keep prices low to generate more sales.